 Lerner’s agency investigated six Homeland Security offices nationwide including the U.S. Citizenship and Immigration Services headquarters in Washington, D.C., where a “whistleblower alleged that employees claimed 10 hours of overtime every week,” an Immigration and Customs Enforcement facility in Houston, and a Border Patrol station in Laredo where employees charged overtime to conduct routine administrative tasks.

 The overtime charges at the six offices alone cost taxpayers at least $8.7 million annually.
-Lerner said the misuse of funds was an agency-wide problem and probably “would be in the tens of millions per year.”If you like what you just read, click HERE to donate now.
+Lerner said the misuse of funds was an agency-wide problem and probably “would be in the tens of millions per year.”To support journalism like this, donate to the Texas Observer.